ng-mocks/ng-mocks.github.io/how-to-test-a-component.md

 # How to test a component in Angular application

-Below you can find an example how to test almost everthing what a component might have:
+Below you can find an example how to test almost everything what a component might have:

 * `@Input`
 * `@Output`